DarSitam/darhud/README.md

 <p align="center"> <img src="/_assets/logo/darhud-logo.png"></p>

-## A more modern take on the default hud
+## A more modern take of the default hud

 ### Credits
 - The huds.tf discord for an enormous help